 Dr. Yossi Sheffi is a professor at the Massachusetts Institute of Technology, where he serves as Director of the MIT Center for Transportation and Logistics (MIT CTL).
 He is an expert in systems optimization, risk analysis, and supply chain management, which are the subjects he teaches and researches at MIT.
-He is the author of many scientific publications and four books:
+He is the author of many scientific publications and five books:

 - Urban Transportation Networks: Equilibrium Analysis with Mathematical Programming Methods (Prentice Hall, 1985)